Immunization Storage and Handling

 Temperatures of the insulated cooler should be recorded:

-- when the vaccine is first packed inside the cooler,
+- when the immunizations are first packed inside the cooler,

 - at least once each hour or each time the cooler is opened, whichever is more often, and

-- before the vaccine is removed at the destination or being returned to the vaccine refrigerator after temporary storage.
+- before the immunizations are removed at the destination or being returned to the refrigerator after temporary storage.

 COVID-19 Vaccine Specifications